coolOrangeSamples/powerEvents-emailNotification/README.md

 Download all files (Events and Modules) from the current subdirectory of this repository to your client customizations directory: *C:\ProgramData\coolOrange\client Customizations*

 ## At your own risk
 The usage of these samples is at your own risk.
 There is no free support related to the samples.
-However, if you have questions to powerJobs client, then visit http://www.coolorange.com/wiki or start a conversation in our support forum at http://support.coolorange.com/support/discussions
+However, if you have questions to powerJobs client, then visit http://www.coolorange.com/wiki

 ![coolOrange](https://i.ibb.co/NmnmjDT/Logo-CO-Full-colore-RGB-short-Payoff.png)